Pratiques et pratiques logo Pratiques et pratiques FR

 2. Sven Günther, "Journal of Ancient Civilizations (JAC), or How to place an Afro-Eurasian antiquity journal in the scholarly market," Librarians & Editors for Ancient Studies.
 Voices, 19 p.
 10.5281/zenodo.19171355.

 This paper delineates the development of the Journal of Ancient Civilizations (JAC) — published by the Institute for the History of Ancient Civilizations (IHAC), Northeast Normal University, Changchun, China — and its contributions to the scholarly world.
-JAC — representing the inner DNA of IHAC — has transformed from an institute's network-based platform into an internationally recognized scholarly publication which serves to bridge the gap between Chinese scholars studying the Ancient Afro-Eurasian world and the latest international research.
-This paper reviews the transformation process which has already taken place and addresses the challenges currently being faced by the integrated institution-journal-identity model in a rapidly changing journal market which trends towards digital publishing.
+JAC has transformed from an institute's network-based platform into an internationally recognized scholarly publication which serves to bridge the gap between Chinese scholars studying the Ancient Afro-Eurasian world and the latest international research.
+This paper reviews the transformation process and addresses the challenges currently being faced by the integrated institution-journal-identity model in a rapidly changing journal market which trends towards digital publishing.

 3. Luiza Osorio G. Silva, "Ancient Egyptian Kingship," Guides bibliographiques & documentaires, 11 p.
 10.5281/zenodo.19307243.

 This guide introduces readers to the fundamentals, essential developments, and complementary developments of ancient Egyptian kingship studies.
 Ancient Egyptian kingship, a complex facet of ancient Egyptian society, remains a topic of fascination for both scholars and the wider public.
-Its study, which has traditionally been based on royal sources, has most commonly focused on the nature of kings and other related topics, such as legitimacy and cosmology.
+Its study has traditionally focused on the nature of kings and related topics such as legitimacy and cosmology.
 However, in recent years scholars have started to recontextualize kingship within broader ancient Egyptian society, seeking to understand how the royal institution was engaged with by a variety of actors.
-This guide traces some of these developments in ancient Egyptian kingship studies, providing readers with an overview of the origins of scholarship and the current state of the field.
+This guide traces some of these developments and provides readers with an overview of the origins of scholarship and the current state of the field.

 4. Carlos Gracia Zamacona, "Dealing with ancient Egyptian mortuary texts: why and how to study an ancient culture in the 21st century," Librarians & Editors for Ancient Studies.
 Voices, 38 p.
 10.5281/zenodo.19461944.